 Employees are usually anxious when it comes to change in work environments.
 The competitive compensation package is appealing for an employee.
 On the other hand, no one really wants to go through the anxiety of meeting new co-workers.
 You begin to think “what if I don’t like my new workplace?”.
 Therefore, companies that offer some levels of financial and emotional support prevent current employees from leaving.

 Remember, the new employee is also making mental notes.
 Specifically, on the company’s on-boarding practices.
 New Employees also make note of how they are introduced at work.
 Make it a priority that everyone gets to know the new employee.
 Take them on a tour of the whole building.
 In addition, make mention if your company offers free coffee or snacks for employees.
 Make them feel comfortable enough to independently walk around the building.
 Businesses in today’s workforce must remain competitive.
-When hiring a new employee, there must be more offered than a salary.
-Therefore, the employee must be ingrained into the company’s culture.
-This will promote long-term growth and development when hiring a new employee.
+When hiring a new staff member, there must be more offered than a salary.
+Therefore, the worker must be ingrained into the company’s culture.
+This will promote long-term growth and development when hiring a new worker.